tayapro/wizy/README.md

 # Purpose

-Who wouldn't want to be on a sandy beach by the ocean when it's raining in Ireland in the middle of July? <br >
+Who wouldn't want to be on a sandy beach by the ocean when it's raining in Ireland in the middle of July?

 The WIZY hangman web application is a classic word-guessing game with a sunny vacation theme.
 Guess a word, save as many lives as possible, and discover your destination.
 It could be a stroll in the nearest park, a quick weekend trip to see your grandma, or a long vacation on a beach by the ocean.

 In this game, lives are represented by travel essentials such as sunglasses, a suitcase, a hat, a camera, etc. The words to guess are based on common themes and vary in difficulty levels.